kararei/tp/docs/UserGuide.md

 Format: `deleteTrip INDEX`

 * Deletes the trip at the specified `INDEX`.
-* The index refers to the index number shown in the displayed trip list.
+* The index refers to the number shown in the currently displayed trip list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be within the range** of the displayed trip list.

 Examples:
 * `listTrip` followed by `deleteTrip 2` deletes the 2nd trip in the trip book.